This page provides release notes for the Agora MediaPlayer Kit plugin.

 - Online education: The teacher shares a currently playing video with the students during an online class.

-- Live sports: The broadcaster shares the live sports with the audience during his/her live broadcast.
+- Live sports: The host shares the live sports with the audience during his/her live interactive streaming.

-- Pseudo live broadcast: Share or publish the video recorded by the broadcaster in advance to the audience.
+- Pseudo live interactive streaming: Share or publish the video recorded by the host in advance to the audience.

 v1.1.2 was released on Jun 15, 2020.